 or feeling isolated from those around us.

-We might also experience physical symptoms such as:
+We might also experience physical symptoms:

 being easily startled,

 or unexplained seizures.

 These symptoms may be indicative of Post-Traumatic Stress Disorder (PTSD)

 PTSD is a disorder that develops in some people who have experienced a shocking, scary, or dangerous event, or who experience or are exposed to repeated "smaller" traumas.
 It is natural to feel afraid during and after traumatic situations.
 Fear triggers many split-second changes in the body to help defend against danger or to avoid it.
 This “fight-or-flight” response is a typical reaction meant to protect a person from harm.
 Nearly everyone will experience a range of reactions after trauma, yet most people recover from initial symptoms naturally.
 Those who continue to experience the problems listed above may be diagnosed with PTSD.
 People who have PTSD may feel stressed or frightened even when they are not in danger.

 While these symptoms may not be "normal" for you, they are certainly typical of PTSD ... and they can be resolved with the right kind of help!